 01BOOK - Spring Training: To and Through Selection - Increase Endurance / Maintain Strength

-Increase PST / PAST Scores and Other Endurance Events WHILE
+Increase PST / IFT Scores and Other Endurance Events WHILE

 Maintaining Strength / Speed

 3 Week Cals & Cardio Cycle: 1 Week Strength

 (16 Weeks of Spring Training)

 Buy any book or ebook and get a FREE video critique of YOU swimming or doing other exercises!

 No doubt you have heard me use this phrase as I see most people who enter these challenges only prepare to get TO the training and never consider the most important training phase - preparing to get THROUGH the training.
 If you want to graduate these tough programs, you have to spend considerable time preparing your mind and body for the challenges and reducing your weaknesses / liabilities.

 This is not just a PST / IFT Prep workout, this also mixes in events of selection that challenge the toughest students.
 Longer runs, longer swims with fins, longer rucks, and some lifts that you will see during your training pipeline at some point - see Tactical Fitness Tests (Human Performance Test / Operator Fitness Test).
 These new test include lifts, sprints, agilities, and other power movements.
 Preparing with some of these tests in mind will help you not only with the tests in your future, but build a stronger / more durable body to handle the loads of rucking, logs, boats, and fireman / personnel carries / drags.